 On a cold, clear day the views from Hawn’s Overlook seem to go on forever.

-As with the first two overlooks mentioned, an informational sign lets you know what you are viewing at from the overlook, as well as a bit of history of Raystown Lake.
+As with the first two overlooks mentioned, an informational sign lets you know what you are viewing, as well as a bit of history of Raystown Lake.

 A large paved area near the Raystown Dam Overlook is a popular fishing spot.